-How to legally raise money for your charity through legacies.
+How to legally raise money for your charity through legacies and wills.

 How your charity can benefit from legacies